Subscribe Here

 Publications

 Our oldest continuing activity is the publication of the journal Security and Human Rights (SHR), formerly known as Helsinki Monitor.
 The journal actively monitors and analyses aspects of the Helsinki process and the work of the OSCE with a particular focus on the intersection between security and human rights issues.
-In additionto the academic articles, the NHC also publishes policy, interview, and news pieces in the newly launch website the Security and Human Rights Monitor (www.shrmonitor.org).
+In addition to the academic articles, the NHC also publishes policy, interview, and news pieces on the Security and Human Rights Monitor.

 Regions

-The work of the NHC takes place in the OSCE region, with a focus on the Balkans, Eastern Europe and Central Asia.
+The work of the NHC takes place in all countries of wider Europe, including Eastern Europe, Western Balkans, Caucasus and Central Asia as well as the European Union.
 On occasion, on specific request from partners, the NHC expertise, or project management capacity, has been employed also outside the region.

 Max van der Stoel in Vukovar, Croatia (Photo credit: OSCE)